 Surround sound is a tricky business when it comes to USB headsets.
 With a siren’s call that promises unadulterated sound and 7.1 performance without the need to dish out for an expensive sound card, these headsets are often sought after by budget and laptop gamers alike, only to be plagued with in-game compatibility problems.
 Will Creative’s Sound Blaster Arena Surround be the sub-$100 white knight to free us from our stereo confines?
 Read my in-depth review of this virtual 7.1 gaming headset to find out.

-On the left earcup is a standard 3.5mm jack for Creative's detachable noise-canceling microphone, embedded in a ring design that locks the microphone in place so it won't fall out.
-Motion of the microphone is restricted from chin level to approximately 45º behind the headband.
-While I applaud the microphone for being flexible for optimal pickup and noise canceling, I found it to be a much too springy, bouncing in place if I quickly snapped my head left or right and occasionally hitting me.
+On the left earcup is a standard 3.5mm jack for Creative’s detachable noise-canceling microphone, embedded in a ring design that locks the microphone in place so it won’t fall out.
+The motion of the microphone is restricted from chin level to approximately 45º behind the headband.
+While I applaud the microphone for being flexible for optimal pickup and noise-canceling, I found it to be much too springy, bouncing in place if I quickly snapped my head left or right and occasionally hitting me.

 Below you’ll find all of the different configuration screens to be found in the Entertainment Console with the Sound Blaster Arena Surround Gaming Headset.
 Not pictured here is ALchemy, the other important cornerstone of Creative’s X-Fi package which I’ll be covering later on in the Gaming section of this review.